edcarp/shell-intermediate-esces/_episodes/07-permissions.md

 Now, all users of the system can read the file but nothing else.

-To restore write permission for the user who owns the file, the command is:
+To restore write permission for the user who owns the file (only), the command is:

 ~~~
 $ chmod u+w numbers.txt